strategicdata/pmhc-mds-spec/doc/faqs.rst

 #.
 Mobile phone number.
 #.
 The exact Primary Health Network or Provider Organisation's name in the MDS
    you are seeking to access.
 #.
-The roles (User Management, Upload) required for the user.
-The user can have
+The roles (Organisation Management, User Management, Upload) required for the user.
-   both of these roles.
+   The user can have any combination of these roles.

 This letter must be faxed or scanned then emailed to: